movinalot/dcloud-cisco-hyperflex-veeam-integration/README.md

   Stop-VBRWindowsFileRestore $restore_start
   ```

+### Application Item Recovery for SQL Server
+- This is not a scripted section - Does not mean it can't be...
+I have not gotten to it yet.

+### Application Item Restore for Active Directory
+- This is not a scripted section - Does not mean it can't be...
+I have not gotten to it yet.

 ## Scenario 5.
 VM Replication
 The purpose of this scenario is to create a replication job, replicate important VMs to a recovery site, create a failover plan, and test out the failover process.
 This scenario replicates VMs from one HyperFlex cluster (hx-cluster-b) to the second HyperFlex cluster (hx-cluster-a), simulating a local replication scenario.